rust-lang/book/second-edition/nostarch/chapter12.md

 #### Creating a Constructor for `Config`

-So far, we've extracted the logic responsible for parsing the command line arguments from `main` into the `parse_config` function, which helped us to see that the `query` and `filename` values were related and that relationship should be conveyed in our code.
-We then added a `Config` struct to name the related purpose of `query` and `filename`, and to be able to return the values' names as struct field names from the `parse_config` function.
+So far, we’ve extracted the logic responsible for parsing the command line arguments from `main` into the `parse_config` function, which helped us to see that the `query` and `filename` values were related and that relationship should be conveyed in our code.
+We then added a `Config` struct to name the related purpose of `query` and `filename`, and to be able to return the values’ names as struct field names from the `parse_config` function.

 So now that the purpose of the `parse_config` function is to create a `Config`